smodiz/automated_web_test_demo/README.md

 **Database Cleaner**

-And now, for the final part .... how do we get rid of the data after each test?
-That's where the Database Cleaner gem comes into play.
+We use the database cleaner gem to get rid of the data after each test.
+You can configure it to preserve certain tables, like the ones you use for ref data (like a table that has all the states, which is used to populate a state selection list for an address).

 ### Test Runner ###

-This uses RSpec as the testing framework.
+This project uses RSpec as the testing framework.
 The main thing I like about RSpec is that it is a DSL with a clean and easy to read syntax.
 It looks more like English than code, which makes it a little more accessible to testers that don't have a lot of development experience.
 Before we look at a real example, let's look at the basic structure of a feature and scenario in RSpec.

 By convention, we separate the test setup, test execution, and checking the results by a blank line.
 This makes it easier to immediately identify what's going on (setup, or execution, or checking).